pola-rs/r-polars/docs/docs/reference/Series_arr.md

-# `arr`

-arr: list related methods on Series of dtype List
+# arr: list related methods on Series of dtype List

-## Description

-Create an object namespace of all list related methods.
-See the individual method pages for full details

-## Usage

 ```r
 Series_arr()
 ```

-## Value
+## Returns

 Expr

+Create an object namespace of all list related methods.
+See the individual method pages for full details

 ## Examples